-The possibility of the Company meeting its obligations by way of commutation and / or novation of its contracts has been considered by the Board, however, this course of action is not considered feasible at this time.
+The Board actively discusses the possibility of commutation or novation of its insurance liabilities, however this course of action is not considered feasible at this time.
 Accordingly, the Company will meet its liabilities to its policyholders / counterparties through the settlement of claims from its financial resources.